Petaling Jaya: Bus

 Bus services were initially provided by Sri Jaya between the early 1950s until the early 1990s.
 Some SEA Park residents may recall the old Sri Jaya Leyland Albion buses on the No. 241 service struggling to climb the relatively steep Jalan 21/1.

 The introduction of the IntraKota bus system by DRB-HICOM saw the replacement of Sri Jaya and the mini-buses by the early 1990s.
 Around the same time, some of the Petaling Jaya-Kuala Lumpur bus routes were serviced by Metrobus.

 The introduction of the PUTRA-LRT light rapid transit service in 1998 saw the addition of the Putraline feeder bus services.

 The ownership of the PUTRA-LRT and its Putraline feeder bus services, as well as the IntraKota bus system, were taken over by Prasarana Malaysia in 2002 and 2004 respectively, eventually transferring all rail and bus operations to the Rapid KL system.
 Today, most of the public transportation in the form of busses in Petaling Jaya is operated by Rapid Bus under the Rapid KL brand, which also operates bus services in Kuala Lumpur and the rest of the Klang Valley area.
 Rapid Bus also operates the PJ City Bus, a free bus service funded by the Petaling Jaya City Council.

 Rail

-There are currently three rapid transit lines and one commuter rail line serving Petaling Jaya.
-These lines also provide connections to a bus rapid transit line and a inter-city rail service.
+There are currently one commuter rail line and four rapid transit lines serving Petaling Jaya.
+These lines also provide connections to a bus rapid transit line and an inter-city rail service.